By Rajkamal Rao

 Our promise is to empower you with as much high-quality, ethical and free advice as is possible via this website.
 But students often ask us if they can engage with us for individual counseling sessions.

 Individual counseling is part of the Premium Offering of Rao Advisors and involves a fee.
-We suggest that you review our Note on Premium Services for more information.
 Or you may contact us directly for more information about our Premium offering.